programmfabrik/fylr-gitbook/for-system-administrators/installation/linux-docker-compose.md

 chown  999 postgres sqlbackups
 ```

-The download is done below, with `docker-compose`
+The download is done below, with `docker compose`

 ## Configuration